 Chapter 2.
-Policy Director overview
+Installing the Client Security component on a Policy Director server

-Authenticating end users at the client level is an important computer security concern.
+Authenticating end users at the client level is an important security concern.
 Client Security Software provides the interface that is required to manage the security policy of an IBM client.
 This interface is part of the authenticating software, User Verification Manager (UVM), which is the main component of Client Security Software.